unxed/bv/README.md

 FV:

+1) Alt+X for exit works only in en kb layout

+2) Inner menu hotkeys work only in en kb layout

+3) Ctrl+Up/Down should scroll text in editor

+4) F9 to open menu

+5) Tests for correct parsing of kitty and win32 input mode ESC seqs

+TV:

-1) Ctrl+arrow keys only navigate spaces, but they should also navigate any punctuation
+Ctrl+arrow keys only navigate spaces, but they should also navigate any punctuation

-2) Ctrl+arrow keys move cursor beyond the end of the line if it contains non-Latin letters

-3) "Window ~3~" in testuapp: "3" (digit 3) hotkey stopped working after my changes

 ---